The Jean Venables Medal is presented annually to the best Technician Professional Review (TPR) candidate.

 Back to the top

-Tom graduated from the College of West Anglia in 2003 with a HND in Civil Engineering which was achieved through the BAM Nuttall training scheme.
+Gareth graduated from Leeds College of Building in 2013 with a HND in Civil Engineering.

 Back to the top